autonomys/autonomys_gitbook/subspace-protocol/rewards-and-fees.md

 All the participants of the Autonomys Network are compensated for the work they do to keep the network live and secure.
 In this context, we define the following terms:

 * **Fees**: The payments for transactions on the Autonomys Network.
-* **Rewards**: The compensation for the work performed by the participants of the Autonomys Network via the issuance of the newly minted ATC by the protocol.
+* **Rewards**: The compensation for the work performed by the participants of the Autonomys Network via the issuance of the newly minted AI3 by the protocol.

 Different participants receive their compensation through a combination of the above based on their role.